louisstow/doc.sproute.io/users.md

 ### GET /api/logged

 Returns the object of the user logged or `false` if not logged in.
+Add the query parameter `?reload=true` to query the database if the user row has been updated.

+### POST /api/update
+- `pass`: User's current password.
+- `newpass`: Optional if updating user's password.

+Allow a user to update their password and other associated data.
+Must include their current password for security.

+*Note: Updating the password through the HTTP interface will not correctly encrypt it.*

+### POST /api/forgot
+- `name`: User name of the forgotten account password.

+Send a recovery email to the `name` field assuming a valid email address.
+This will include a unique link valid for 2 hours.
+The link will take them to a special URL, `/api/recover` and will render any page named `forgot` with `newpass` available to render.

+## Session Storage

+The session is persisted through a cookie with `maxage` set to 0 or forever.
+This can only be destroyed through `/api/logout`.